chudasama-bijal/QGIS-Plugin-Weights-of-Evidence-Model/Demonstration Videos.md

 **Data for this course is available at https://app.box.com/s/vmy10f90mosy0hzc8q8bkc0jgyguf0o6.**

-**SGA 2023 Shourt Course Lectures: SC1: Geoscientific data analysis and mineral prospectivity mapping using open source geospatial applications (GisSOM and QGIS) for the same can be accessed here: https://nextcloud.gtk.fi/index.php/s/H5KBL7xLKzKbpT3 **
+**SGA 2023 Short Course Lectures:** SC1: Geoscientific data analysis and mineral prospectivity mapping using open source geospatial applications (GisSOM and QGIS) for the same can be accessed here: https://nextcloud.gtk.fi/index.php/s/H5KBL7xLKzKbpT3

 Details of each of the above sessions are as follows: